Triathlon Training: What Is Zone 2 / Endurance?

 Zone 2 vs Other Training Zones

 Every training zone plays a distinct role in overall performance, with each contributing a specific adaptation.
-Zone 2 forms the foundation of aerobic training by building a durable base that supports higher-intensity work and long-term endurance development across swim, bike and run.
+Zone 2 forms the foundation of aerobic training by building a durable base that supports higher-intensity work and long-term endurance development across the swim, bike and run.

 Effort: Very easy